jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Pick up and hold your blender, chef knife, or shoes.
 You're holding your cyborgolgy; an extension of your biological tools.
 Look close, and you'll notice several marking on each item: trademark, copyright, patent, and made in.

 Patents, copyrights, trademarks are very expensive.
 In fact, even Google, Apple, and Amazon spend more money on lawyers then they do on research and development.
-So, why are patents, copyrights, and trademarks "made in america", but the actually items are not?
+So, why are patents, copyrights, and trademarks "made in america", but the actually items are very often not?

 There are endless pages of economic theory that justified exporting American industry.
 I think it's all bullshit.
-There's never been a history, or a computer game, where the society full of marketers, lawyers, and copyright owners, defeats the society full of engineers, builders, and technicians.
-Darth Blockbuster is a rulemaker, not a creator.
-Thus, he kept himself around, and exported everyone else.
+There's never been a time—in history or in a computer game—where the society full of marketers, lawyers, and copyright owners, defeats the society full of engineers, builders, and technicians.
+Yet after 1969, our society gave power to the former, and exported the latter.

 To start winning the game in the Internet Age, Main Street must demand "Made In America".
 It's a great sign we've started to control our own levers of power.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

-_A re-creation of American Industrial Age powers doing business in 1960.
+_A re-creation of American Industrial Age powers doing business in the 1960s.
 Trying to figure our how to Industrial Age happiness.
-The juniors of this world, with no idea how to make anything, kept doing business inside marketing meetings and boardrooms after the Internet Age hit, sold out their industries, and became Darth Blockbuster._
+The juniors of this world, with no idea how to make anything, kept doing business inside marketing meetings and boardrooms after the Internet Age hit, sold out their industries, and became Darth Blockbusters._

 ## What's That Called